briocheeeee/Guns.lol-Link-Avaible-Checker/README.md

 ## Contributions

 Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request. 😊
+If you have suggestions or improvements, feel free to submit on [discord](https://discord.com/users/933785709762973756). 😊